Overview

 - Can improve posture and movement

-- May ease pain radiating around the ribs or shoulder blades
+- May reduce pain radiating around the ribs or shoulder blades

 - Quick procedure with minimal downtime

-- Can help confirm whether muscle tension is contributing to symptoms
+- May help confirm whether muscle tension contributes to symptoms

 Possible risks and side effects